andrewrk/chem/README.md

      * `loop` - whether an animation should start over when it ends.
 You can override this in individual sprites.

+ * `autoBootstrap` - set this to `false` if you do not want public/bootstrap.js to be auto generated.

+If you leave the `spritesheet` export undefined, no spritesheet will be generated or used at runtime.

 ### Use any "compile to JS" language

 Supported languages: